tarwn/lessthandot-hugo/blogs/content/posts/2010-06-17-virtual-lab-2008-r2-domain-controller-ba.md

   In my personal lab I am still serving DHCP requests from my core switch and have not configured it to direct DNS requests at my virtual DC because there is no guarantee that the DC will be on and later on it will be moved behind a virtual firewall and will be inaccessible to the other physical systems on my network.
 </div>

-On the SQL Server machine we open the network settings for our adapter, select the &#8220;Internet Protocol Version 4 (TCP/IPv4)&#8221; value, and press &#8220;Properties&#8221;.
+On the SQL Server machine we open the network settings for our adapter, select the “Internet Protocol Version 4 (TCP/IPv4)” value, and press “Properties”.

 <div class="screenshot">
   <a href="http://tiernok.com/LTDBlog/BasicDC/8_config.png" title="View Fullsize" target="_blank"><img src="http://tiernok.com/LTDBlog/BasicDC/8_config.png" alt="SQL Server VM - Network Settings" /></a><br /> SQL Server VM &#8211; Network Settings
 </div>

 Assign the server a static IP address on the network and point the DNS settings to the DC.
-At this point it would also be a good idea to check the &#8220;Validate&#8221; button to let Windows test the settings when you press Ok.
+At this point it would also be a good idea to check the “Validate” button to let Windows test the settings when you press Ok.

 <div class="screenshot">
   <a href="http://tiernok.com/LTDBlog/BasicDC/9_config.png" title="View Fullsize" target="_blank"><img src="http://tiernok.com/LTDBlog/BasicDC/9_config.png" alt="SQL Server VM - Network Settings" /></a><br /> SQL Server VM &#8211; Network Settings
 </div>

-In my server the validation resulted in a message indicating that Windows couldn&#8217;t identify the problem, this translates to &#8220;Yes It Works&#8221;.
+In my server the validation resulted in a message indicating that Windows couldn't identify the problem, this translates to “Yes It Works”.

 Next we will open the System Properties.

 <div class="hint">
-  One of the 90 ways you can get to the System Properties panel is to press the &#8220;Server Manager&#8221; icon that is pinned to the toolbar, then in the console highlight &#8220;Server manager&#8221; in the left side to display the high level dashboard on the right, followed by selecting &#8220;Change System Properties&#8221; on the right side of that dash.
+  One of the 90 ways you can get to the System Properties panel is to press the “Server Manager” icon that is pinned to the toolbar, then in the console highlight “Server manager” in the left side to display the high level dashboard on the right, followed by selecting “Change System Properties” on the right side of that dash.
 </div>

-Now we want to press the &#8220;Change&#8221; button on the &#8220;Computer Name&#8221; tab.
-Select the &#8220;Domain&#8221; radio button and type in the name of the domain from your domain controller.
+Now we want to press the “Change” button on the “Computer Name” tab.
+Select the “Domain” radio button and type in the name of the domain from your domain controller.

 <div class="screenshot">
   <a href="http://tiernok.com/LTDBlog/BasicDC/10_config.png" title="View Fullsize" target="_blank"><img src="http://tiernok.com/LTDBlog/BasicDC/10_config.png" alt="SQL Server VM - Join Domain" /></a><br /> SQL Server VM &#8211; Join Domain
 </div>

-On pressing &#8220;Ok&#8221; we are asked to enter domain credentials with permission to join the network.
+On pressing “Ok” we are asked to enter domain credentials with permission to join the network.

 <div class="screenshot">
   <a href="http://tiernok.com/LTDBlog/BasicDC/11_config.png" title="View Fullsize" target="_blank"><img src="http://tiernok.com/LTDBlog/BasicDC/11_config.png" alt="SQL Server VM - Join Domain" /></a><br /> SQL Server VM &#8211; Join Domain
 </div>

-Once we enter our credentials and press &#8220;Ok&#8221; the system is accepted to the Domain and provides us with the customary reboot request.
+Once we enter our credentials and press “Ok” the system is accepted to the Domain and provides us with the customary reboot request.

-back on the Domain Controller in the &#8220;Users and Computers&#8221; console, the server has been automatically added under the &#8220;Computers&#8221; container.
+back on the Domain Controller in the “Users and Computers” console, the server has been automatically added under the “Computers” container.
 This being a simple setup, we have not created our own containers to store our servers in, so we will leave it in the default one (for now).

 <div class="screenshot">
   <a href="http://tiernok.com/LTDBlog/BasicDC/12_config.png" title="View Fullsize" target="_blank"><img src="http://tiernok.com/LTDBlog/BasicDC/12_config.png" alt="SQL Server VM - Join Domain" /></a><br /> SQL Server VM &#8211; Join Domain
 </div>

 When the SQL Server has finished rebooting we will log in for the first time with our Domain credentials.
-In the &#8220;Server Manager&#8221; we now see that the full computer name and Domain entries reflect the name of the domain.
+In the “Server Manager” we now see that the full computer name and Domain entries reflect the name of the domain.

 ## Applying the SQL Service Account

-The last step after adding a database server to the domain is to reconfigure it&#8217;s services to use the domain service account we created above.
+The last step after adding a database server to the domain is to reconfigure it's services to use the domain service account we created above.
 This will allow us to later create domain resourcs that all of our SQL Server systems need to access without having to manage each one individually.

 Currently our service account has no permissions on the server, other than as a basic Domain User (and for some of you, it may not even have that level).
 So the first step is to provide that domain account with local administrator permissions on our database server.

 <div class="hint">
   Before continuing further make sure you log into the server once with the service account above.
 Several folders and files are created when the account logs in and not doing so (or not manually doing some trickery with the Users sub-directory and an NTLog file) appears to upset WMI when your assigning users to the services.
-Don&#8217;t stay logged in as this user, as you will then end up battling UAC the rest of the day.
+Don't stay logged in as this user, as you will then end up battling UAC the rest of the day.
 </div>

-From the open &#8220;Server Manager&#8221; console, expand the &#8220;Configuration&#8221; and then &#8220;Local Users and Groups&#8221; containers, selecting the &#8220;Groups&#8221; folder.
-Right click the &#8220;Administartors&#8221; group on the right side and select &#8220;Properties&#8221;.
+From the open “Server Manager” console, expand the “Configuration” and then “Local Users and Groups” containers, selecting the “Groups” folder.
+Right click the “Administartors” group on the right side and select “Properties”.

 <div class="screenshot">
   <a href="http://tiernok.com/LTDBlog/BasicDC/13_config.png" title="View Fullsize" target="_blank"><img src="http://tiernok.com/LTDBlog/BasicDC/13_config.png" alt="SQL Server VM - Service Account" /></a><br /> SQL Server VM &#8211; Service Account
 </div>

-We enter the name of the domain account (in this case AVLsqladmin) and press the &#8220;Check Names&#8221; button to ensure the account could be found.
+We enter the name of the domain account (in this case AVLsqladmin) and press the “Check Names” button to ensure the account could be found.

 <div class="screenshot">
   <a href="http://tiernok.com/LTDBlog/BasicDC/14_config.png" title="View Fullsize" target="_blank"><img src="http://tiernok.com/LTDBlog/BasicDC/14_config.png" alt="SQL Server VM - Service Account" /></a><br /> SQL Server VM &#8211; Service Account
 </div>

-Press &#8220;Ok&#8221; and &#8220;Ok&#8221; and we are back in the Server Manager again.
+Press “Ok” and “Ok” and we are back in the Server Manager again.

 The last step is to configure our services to use the Domain account, however this is done a little differently for SQL Server than you might expect.

 <div class="hint">
-  While it is technically possible to change the service accounts directly from the Windows &#8220;Services&#8221; console, there are a number of extra steps that have to be completed in order for it to work properly, as there are also various registry and application settings that have to be set outside of the Services console.
+  While it is technically possible to change the service accounts directly from the Windows “Services” console, there are a number of extra steps that have to be completed in order for it to work properly, as there are also various registry and application settings that have to be set outside of the Services console.
 Microsoft has published a <a href="http://support.microsoft.com/kb/283811" title="Read the KB article" target="_blank">knowledge base article</a> on this for 2005, I have not been able to locate a similar document for 2008.
 </div>

-Open the &#8220;SQL Server Configuration Manager&#8221; from the Start Menu (this would also be a good time to pin it to the taskbar).
+Open the “SQL Server Configuration Manager” from the Start Menu (this would also be a good time to pin it to the taskbar).

 <div class="screenshot">
   <a href="http://tiernok.com/LTDBlog/BasicDC/15_config.png" title="View Fullsize" target="_blank"><img src="http://tiernok.com/LTDBlog/BasicDC/15_config.png" alt="SQL Server VM - Service Account" /></a><br /> SQL Server VM &#8211; Service Account
 </div>

 <div class="hint">
   Ah, the wonders of UAC.
-Don&#8217;t get me wrong, I actually like the concept, unfortunately the implementation leaves a little to be desired in Enterprise or Domain setups.
-Accounts in the Domain Admins (and a few others?) groups don&#8217;t receive the level of rights you would expect and, in fact, it doesn&#8217;t seem possible to grant them the abilities of the built-in administrator, which has strange and mystical powers that are turned on by default and can only be turned off in the policy settings, not applied to other accounts.
-You will receive a number of errors when you try to escalate with a variety of different settings, and all of the recommendations [I have found] end with either turning off UAC, using the Right-Click &#8220;Run As Administrator&#8221;, or appear to have been written by people logged in as a Local Administrator.<br /> To make matters worse, file access escalation (if it works) creates a mess of local folder permissions, so it&#8217;s highly suggested that you read <a href="http://blog.akinstech.com/understanding-windows-7-and-2008-r2-uac-and-permissions" title="Read this post on making your own Local Admin group for file access" target="_blank">this workaround</a>.
+Don't get me wrong, I actually like the concept, unfortunately the implementation leaves a little to be desired in Enterprise or Domain setups.
+Accounts in the Domain Admins (and a few others?) groups don't receive the level of rights you would expect and, in fact, it doesn't seem possible to grant them the abilities of the built-in administrator, which has strange and mystical powers that are turned on by default and can only be turned off in the policy settings, not applied to other accounts.
+You will receive a number of errors when you try to escalate with a variety of different settings, and all of the recommendations [I have found] end with either turning off UAC, using the Right-Click “Run As Administrator”, or appear to have been written by people logged in as a Local Administrator.<br /> To make matters worse, file access escalation (if it works) creates a mess of local folder permissions, so it's highly suggested that you read <a href="http://blog.akinstech.com/understanding-windows-7-and-2008-r2-uac-and-permissions" title="Read this post on making your own Local Admin group for file access" target="_blank">this workaround</a>.
 </div>

 In the [Basic SQL Server Virtual Lab post][2] we only installed a few services and configured SQL Server and SQL Agent to use a local account.